In hormonal hair loss, “stress” is almost always mentioned.

 - Growth is classified as “non-essential”

-Hair follicles choose to wait —
+Hair follicles choose to wait — rather than risk growing.

 Stress Amplifies the Negative Side of Hormonal Signals